Hawala and crime: Post-9/11 money laundering crackdowns

 In November 2001, the US administration froze the assets of Al-Barakat, a Somali remittance hawala company used primarily by a large number of Somali immigrants.
 Many of its agents in several countries were initially arrested, though later freed after no concrete evidence against them was found.
 In August 2006 the last Al-Barakat representatives were taken off the U.S. terror list, though some assets remain frozen.
 The mass media has speculated that pirates from Somalia use the hawala system to move funds internationally, for example into neighboring Kenya, where these transactions are neither taxed nor recorded.

 In January 2010, the Kabul office of New Ansari Exchange, Afghanistan's largest hawala money transfer business, was closed following a raid by the Sensitive Investigative Unit, the country's national anti-political corruption unit, allegedly because this company was involved in laundering profits from the illicit opium trade and the moving of cash earned by government allied warlords through extortion and drug trafficking.
 Thousands of records were seized, from which links were found between money transfers by this company and political and business figures and NGOs in the country, including relatives of President Hamid Karzai.
 In August 2010, Karzai took control of the task force that staged the raid, and the US-advised anti-corruption group, the Major Crimes Task Force.
 He ordered a commission to review scores of past and current anti-corruption inquests.

 Between October 2010 and June 2012, the U.S. government charged four Somali defendants with laundering $10,900 for al-Shabaab using hawalas.
 The defendants were Basaaly Saeed Moalin, Mohamed Mohamed Mohamud, Issa Doreh and Ahmed Nasir Taalil Mohamud.
 The indictment relied upon illegally collected metadata under the Foreign Intelligence Surveillance Act.
 The convictions were upheld by the U.S. 9th Circuit Court of Appeals.

 Germany

 In 2021, 75 tons of gold worth 1.6 billion euros was smuggled by a gang from Germany to Turkey using hawala.

 Sweden

-In February 2022, An exchange office on Södermalm in Stockholm has been the basis for the business that laundered money for numerous criminal networks.
-In total, the exchange office has laundered more than SEK 200 million [$21,472,700 at] for criminal networks.
+In February 2022, an exchange office on Södermalm in Stockholm has laundered money for numerous criminal networks.
+In total, the exchange office has laundered more than 200 million Swedish krona.